USTCzzl/Deecamp27/README.md

 code
 --------
-if you want to test in your own image, you can download the test document(),there are three different methods.
+if you want to test in your own image, you can download the test document(only HED && RCF),there are three different methods.